“Good design is the most important way to differentiate ourselves from our competitors.”—Former Samsung CEO Yun Jong Yong

 What is your firm’s process of engaging with prospective clients?

 Most companies outsourcing product development work are familiar with the traditional model of engagement: you (the client) contact a development firm, the firm obtains preliminary project details then creates a scope of work, and after the client agrees to these terms, development work begins.
 However, we have found that a hard quote or scope is almost always based on assumptions that prove to be incorrect.
 Simply put, there’s no way to know what a scope truly entails for a product development project without starting the work first.
 The work itself leads to findings that redirect all work thereafter.
 (This is a good thing.)
-The development direction (and effort required) change as things are learned along the way.
+The development direction (and effort required) changes as things are learned along the way.

 That said, we do things a little differently at SGW.
 Rather than putting resources into producing a project scope and quote (which most firms know will end up being inaccurate anyway), we begin working in a small, low-risk engagement with a client that focuses on quickly defining the project together, as well as agreeing on the risks and uncertainties.
 We apply our proven process and work through it with a client, providing frequent review points to either continue with the effort, stop, or change course.

 This approach is a major shift from the industry norm, but it works.
-We’re able to gain a solid understanding of our clients’ business and objectives, and this knowledge increases over time and helps us build better products that more closely align with our clients’ goals.
+We’re able to gain a solid understanding of our clients’ businesses and objectives, and this knowledge increases over time and helps us build better products that more closely align with our clients’ goals.
 The relationship that ensues is one based on trust and mutual understanding.

 A Successful Product — As Good as “Good Design” Gets